<?php echo $image->getTitle() ?>

 What is PALS?

-• Advise and support patients, relatives and carers
+• Advise and support patients, relatives, and carers.

-• Provide information on NHS services
+• Provide information on other NHS services.

 However, PALS does not replace the formal NHS Complaints Procedure and any person wishing to pursue a formal complaint can find out more in the concerns and formal complaints section of the website here.